 According to the U.S. Bureau of Labor, there are over 1.6 million heavy truck drivers in America, making it the 13th most common job in the country.
 Drivers of tractor trailers and semis earn an average of $42,500, which lands this profession in the second quintile.
 Unless the GOP plan changes drastically, truckers will not be winning from this version of “tax reform.”
 Many would see a $460 bump in annual income, while nearly 20% would have their tax bill rise an average of $510, the Tax Policy Center analysis predicted.

-Next: This largely female workforce will not be big winners.
+Next: This largely female workforce will not be a big winner.

 13. Registered nurse